lukasbrunner/ClimWIP/README.md

 Usage
 -----

+Run
+<code>cp configs/config_default.ini configs/config.ini</code>
-Run <code>cp config_default.ini config.ini</code> to copy the default configuration file.
-Update the required fields in the config.ini file to match your system (mainly that will be the 'data_path' field).
+to copy the default configuration file.
+Then update the required fields in the config.ini file to match your system (mainly that will be the 'data_path' field).

 To see the call structure of the ClimWIP main file run
 <code>./ClimWIP_main.py -h</code>

 To run the DEFAULT configuration from the configs/config.ini file it is sufficient to run